What Is Autism Masking & Why Does It Affect Women More?

 Issues like this can lead doctors to skim over girls with autism, even when they have equal levels of autistic characteristics, researchers say.
 If girls are diagnosed, they frequently get the label later in life than boys do.

 - List characteristics.
 Write down all of the behaviors you have noticed.
-Include dates and times of major episodes, including crying spells and tantrums.
+Include dates and times of major episodes, including crying spells, tantrums, and events that precipitated these episodes.

 - Use video.
 Your daughter may express her true self at home, while she keeps her mask fully on at school.
 Tape episodes to show your doctor what’s happening in the home.